slight-shark/slight-shark.github.io/src/content/writeups/osu-ctf-25.md

 1. The folder name in which it stores the extracted files is _deterministic_.
 Furthermore, the folder's contents aren't destroyed.
 This means that we can call the process endpoint multiple times with the same zipfile and the contents of each zipfile will simply be dumped there without fail.

 2. It waits for a full second before copying the zip file over.
-This is a classic redflag for CTF challenges that tell you with almost 100% certainty that a race condition is involved _somewhere_
+This is a classic red flag for CTF challenges that tell you with almost 100% certainty that a race condition is involved _somewhere_.

 3. It uses the unzip command.
-The unzip command overwrites files indiscriminately, and will remove path segments like '..' and prefixed '/'.
+The unzip command overwrites files indiscriminately, and will remove path segments like `'..'` and prefixed `'/'`.
 This is secure given that you unzip the file in an _empty_ folder.
 Therefore, the checks for path traversal actually don't do anything

 4. Zips can contain symlinks.
-This is a very common quirk of zip files/archive formats that many ctf challenges use (and can also appear pretty commonly in real life!)
+This is a very common quirk of zip files/archive formats that many CTF challenges use (and can also appear pretty commonly in real life!)

 5. P7zip-full is installed for some reason but never used (spoiler: this is irrevelant to the challenge but I spent quite some time down this rabbit hole :angry:)

 Race condition vulnerabilities where some variable is checked against some condition, then used after are called [TOCTOU(Time Of Check, Time Of Use)](https://natalieagus.github.io/50005/labs/02-toctou) vulnerabilities.
 However, I personally never found an appeal for this acronym.
-Liveoverflow has a pretty nice video explaining this class of vulnerabilities on his channel [here](https://www.youtube.com/watch?v=5g137gsB9Wk)
+LiveOverflow has a pretty nice video explaining this class of vulnerabilities on his channel [here](https://www.youtube.com/watch?v=5g137gsB9Wk)
-Or maybe I'm just a liveoverflow simp...
+Or maybe I'm just a LiveOverflow simp...

 Anyhow, the first thing that came to my mind was that we could swap out the zipfiles before the file was copied over, but after the check was done.

 This is made possible by the fact that the upload function _rewrites_ old files, plus the fact that there is a whole second after the check but before the copy.

-Therefore I wrote this script
+Therefore I wrote this script:

 ```python title=overwrite_import.py
 import requests